 The management team which has overall responsibility for good governance arrangements, comprises the Assessor & ERO, two deputes, four assistant assessors and the principal admin officer.
-The management team is scheduled to meet on a quarterly basis and considers corporate issues such as finance, personnel, performance and risk management along with an overview of service related issues that are handled by two service orientated groups - the technical and admin groups.
+The management team is normally scheduled to meet on a quarterly basis but this frequency was reduced to reflect the fact that the CCMT has been established.